Global Airport Monitoring at Your Fingertips: How Few-Shot Learning Is the New Table Stakes in Automated Target Recognition

 Algorithms need to translate to USG-specific tasks

 Foundation models are trained on lakes of publicly available information (PAI).
 This data is massive and found readily online.
 However, USG missions, colloquialisms, and data sources are unique.
 In places, the USG is already building toward algorithms that generalize to hundreds of different tasks within their mission sets.
-However, it is our assessment that optimizing for analytic performance is still being prioritized over nearly all else.
-While analysts and operators may accept the need for, and even the benefit of AI, many across D&I remain skeptical.
+But. it is our assessment that optimizing for analytic performance is still being prioritized over nearly all else.
+While analysts and operators may accept the need for, and even the benefit of AI, many (if not most) remain skeptical.
 Operators and analysts care primarily about mission impact and care little about which tool gets the job done or how.

 Anecdotally, analysts express fatigue from learning new software.
-So, it will take effort to make foundation models accessible and functional at the tactical edge.
+So, it will take effort to make foundation models accessible and functional to analysts and operators.
 To make foundation models useful, techniques for fine-tuning, transfer learning, and few-shot learning will increasingly become requirements to leverage the government’s vast stores of exquisite data.

 No Edge Deployment